dougmercer-yt/dougmercer-yt/2022/0926-whisper/README.md

 # whisper
+In [this video](https://youtu.be/Fpu_4ADgy9s) we use OpenAI's Whisper library to transcribe and translate multilanguage speech to text.

-Not a lot of code in this one!
-I'd recommend referring to the native documentation for directions on usage, but you might find the `environment.yml` I made helpful.
+Note: There isn't a ton of code in this video.
+I'd recommend referring to the [native documentation](https://github.com/openai/whisper) for usage instructions.
+However, you might find the `environment.yml` in this repository helpful.

 ## Setup